CodeAndChaosDev/obsidian-redactlock/README.md

 npm run build
 ```

-Output files go to `/plugin`, which you can copy into Obsidian.
+Output files go to `/plugin`, which you can copy into Obsidian’s `.obsidian/plugins/` folder.

 ---

 ## 📜 Patch Notes

-See [`patch-notes/V0.1-alpha.md`](./Patch-Notes/V0.1-Alpha.md) for changelog details.
+See [`patch-notes/V0.2-alpha.md`](./patch-notes/V0.2-alpha.md) for changelog details.

 ---